NicolasHug/Surprise/README.md

 Overview
 --------

-[Surprise](https://NicolasHug.github.io/Surprise/) is an open source Python library that provides with tools to build and evaluate the performance of many recommender system prediction algorithms.
-Its goal is to make life easy(-ier) for reseachers, teachers and students who want to play around with new recommender algorithms ideas and teach/learn more about recommender systems.
+[Surprise](https://NicolasHug.github.io/Surprise/) is an easy-to-use open source Python library for recommender systems.
+Its goal is to make life easier for reseachers who want to play around with new algorithms ideas, for teachers who want some teaching materials, and for students.

 [Surprise](https://NicolasHug.github.io/Surprise/) **was designed with the following purposes in mind**:

 - Give the user perfect control over his experiments.
 To this end, a strong emphasis is laid on